 Piecework earners are workers who are paid based on their production quantity, not an hourly rate.
-To calculate their wage, we do need to create an hourly rate for them.
+To calculate their wage, an hourly rate must be created for them.
 To do so, take their gross earnings from the 52-weeks prior to injury and divide by the total number of hours worked.
 Exclude any overtime earnings or hours in this calculation.